Marco van Basten: AC Milan

 In November 1992, he became the first player to score four goals in a Champions League match, against IFK Göteborg, including a picture perfect bicycle kick.
 In December 1992, Van Basten was named FIFA World Player of the Year.
 Milan stretched their unbeaten run into the 1992–93 season, going 58 matches over two seasons before they lost a match.
 Van Basten was exceptional in the early part of the season.
 He was again voted the European player of the year, becoming the third player after Johan Cruyff and Michel Platini to win the award three times.

 His troublesome ankle injury recurred in a game against Ancona, forcing him to endure another six-month layoff, and undergo a series of surgeries.
 He returned for the last few matches in the season, before Milan lost 1–0 to Marseille in the Champions League final.
 The match was Van Basten's final match for the Italian club.
 He came off in the 86th minute for Stefano Eranio, after a hard tackle behind from Basile Boli condemned Van Basten to the third ankle surgery of his career.

 Van Basten had been hopeful of playing for his country at the 1994 World Cup as well as for his club in the 1994–95 season after spending the whole 1993–94 season out of action (missing Milan's victory in the European Cup as well as their Serie A title glory), but his club ordered him not to take part in the World Cup amid fear of ruining his rehabilitation.
-He finally conceded defeat in his battle to recover on 17 August 1995, when he announced his retirement as a player after two whole years on sidelines.
+He finally conceded defeat in his battle to recover on 17 August 1995, when he announced his retirement as a player after two whole years on the sidelines.
 Van Basten made a farewell appearance to thank the Milan fans before a home game at the San Siro, with an emotional Milan coach Fabio Capello breaking down in tears.